muditbhargava66/Superscalar-Pipeline-Simulator/README.md

 The simulator is designed to be extensible and customizable.
 You can add new instructions, modify pipeline stages, and implement different branch prediction algorithms.
 The modular structure of the code allows for easy integration of new features.

 To add a new instruction:
-1. Define the instruction format and encoding in the `instructions.py` file.
+1. Define the instruction format and encoding in the `src/utils/instruction.py` file.
-2. Implement the instruction execution logic in the corresponding pipeline stage (e.g., `execute_stage.py`).
+2. Implement the instruction execution logic in the corresponding pipeline stage (e.g., `src/pipeline/execute_stage.py`).
-3. Update the instruction decoding logic in the `decode_stage.py` file.
+3. Update the instruction decoding logic in the `src/pipeline/decode_stage.py` file.

 To modify pipeline stages or add new ones:
-1. Create a new file for the pipeline stage (e.g., `new_stage.py`) in the `pipeline` directory.
+1. Create a new file for the pipeline stage (e.g., `src/pipeline/new_stage.py`).
 2. Implement the necessary logic and functionality for the stage.
-3. Integrate the new stage into the pipeline flow in the `main.py` file.
+3. Integrate the new stage into the pipeline flow in the `src/main.py` file.

 To implement a new branch prediction algorithm:
-1. Create a new file for the branch predictor (e.g., `new_predictor.py`) in the `branch_prediction` directory.
+1. Create a new file for the branch predictor (e.g., `src/branch_prediction/new_predictor.py`).
 2. Implement the prediction and update logic for the branch predictor.
 3. Update the branch prediction configuration in the `config.yaml` file to include the new predictor.